 Problem: A cannabis nitrogen deficiency will cause the older, lower leaves on your plant to turn yellow, wilt away and eventually die.

-The yellow leaves of a nitrogen deficiency may show signs of brown, and they will usually become soft and sort of "fold" in, before turning crispy and falling off on their own.
+The yellow leaves of a nitrogen deficiency may show signs of brown, and they will usually become soft and sort of “fold” in, before possibly turning crispy but ultimately falling off on their own.

 If the yellowing leaves are at the top of your plant or the yellow leaves are mostly new growth, then you probably don’t have a nitrogen deficiency.
 Nitrogen deficiencies always affect the oldest, lowest leaves first.

 Nitrogen is a mobile nutrient, which means it can move throughout the plant as needed.
 Cannabis needs nitrogen to keep leaves green and make energy from light.
 All new leaves get plenty of nitrogen to make them green and help with photosynthesis.
 The leaves that get the most light are the newest, youngest leaves, so the plant “wants” to give those leaves priority for getting light.